bengrosser/autonomous-video-artist/PC/README.md

         $ catkin_make

-3. Create a turtlebot package in the workspace
+3. Create a turtlebot package in the workspace.

         $ cd ~/catkin_ws/src

         $ catkin_create_pkg turtlebot std_msgs rospy roscpp

-4. Place the files in turtlebot folder in this repo to directory /catkin_ws/src/turtlebot in your PC.
+4. Place the files in PC folder in this repo to directory ~/catkin_ws/src/turtlebot in your PC.

-5. Change the directory to the repository folder
+5. Change the directory to the repository folder.

         $ cd catkin_ws

-6. Compile the code
+6. Compile the code.

         $ catkin_make

-7. Source the setup bash
+7. Source the setup bash.

         $ source devel/setup.bash